ashkanhasani/django-hierarchical-address/README.md

 **Q: Can I use this in a multi-tenant or multi-language project?**
 A: Yes, the models are designed to be extensible.
 For multi-language, consider using [django-parler](https://django-parler.readthedocs.io/) or similar.

+**Q: Can I use address models as fields instead of relations?**
+A: Yes!
+You can use the address models as fields in your own models, or as abstract base classes for embedded address data.

 ---